anuraglimdi/anuraglimdi/README.md

 ### Hi there 👋

 I am Anurag Limdi, currently a PhD Candidate in Michael Baym's lab in the Department of Biomedical Informatics at the Harvard Medical School.

-### Research Interests

 I am very broadly interested in exploring how biological systems function and evolve, through a combination of high-throughput experiments, theory and computational approaches.
-In my research as an undergrad and PhD student, I have focused on studying the ecology and evolution of microbes.
+In my research as an undergrad and PhD student, I have studied the ecology and evolution of microbes and microbial communities, and tested ideas from theoretical ecology and population genetics in experiments!

-In my thesis research in Michael Baym's lab at Harvard Medical School, I study how fitness landscapes change over time in the Lenski Long-term evolution experiment.
-I engineered mutations disrupting every gene in the E. coli genome in the ancestors and strains after 50,000 generations of evolution (nearly 1.5 million years, in human equivalents!).
-I found that the statistical properties of fitness landscapes don't shift systematically, but there are consistent changes in which evolutionary paths become accessible or inaccessible over evolution.
-You can read more about this project in my preprint [Parallel changes in gene essentiality over 50,000 generations of evolution](https://www.biorxiv.org/content/10.1101/2022.05.17.492023)

-In my previous research with Jeff Gore and others at MIT Physics, we explored how the network topology of metapopulations (a collection of populations) influences cooperator-defector dynamics, and the resilience to perturbations at short and long time scales.
-We found, both in experiments and simulations, that highly asymmetric networks (variance of the degree distribution is very large) promote evolution of cooperation.
-We also found that asymmetric networks are sensitive to continuous stress, but resilient to transient perturbations.
-Read our paper [Asymmetric migration decreases stability but increases resilience in a heterogeneous metapopulation](https://www.nature.com/articles/s41467-018-05424-w)
+You can find my papers and preprints [here!](https://scholar.google.com/citations?user=wgm55b0AAAAJ&hl=en)

 <!--
 **anuraglimdi/anuraglimdi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.